 The Time and Frequency Division of NIST offers a network time service to deliver UT1 time.

-The service will be implemented by a single time server that transmits UT1 time in standard NTP format.
+The service will be implemented by time servers which transmit UT1 time in standard NTP format.
 (For example, see RFC 1305 for an explanation of the NTP format.)
-This server should respond to time requests in NTP versions 3 or 4 from most standard NTP clients.
-The server will treat all requests in client-server mode independent of the actual mode of the request.
+These servers should respond to time requests in NTP versions 3 or 4 from most standard NTP clients.
+The servers will treat all requests in client-server mode independent of the actual mode of the request.
 Broadcast modes are not supported.
 The reply will have no special indication that the transmitted time is UT1 and not UTC.

 Send comments or questions: